ahlisbon/diacriticsAndNengo/README.md

 4. Read the README.

 # Typing Vowels with Diacritics

-Trying to type long-vowels in Japanese or certain vowels in Korean requires diacritics.
+type long-vowels in Japanese or certain vowels in Korean requires diacritics.
 Use these hot key combinations to quickly type the following:

 ## Long-Vowels in Romanized Japanese
 - right alt+a = ā